MicrosoftDocs/Advertising/advertising/transaction-message/push-transaction-message.md

 To determine whether Microsoft successfully processed the message, see Hotel Price Ads Feed Status in the Microsoft Hotel Center of Microsoft Advertising web application.

-If the request succeeds (the message is successfully placed in the queue), the response's body includes an XML document that specifies the number of bytes read (`BytesReceived`) from the request's body (the transaction message).
+If the request succeeds (the message is successfully placed in the queue), the response's body includes an XML document that specifies the number of bytes read (`BytesReceived`) from the request's body (the price feed).

 ```xml
 <TxnResponse xmlns:i="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://schemas.datacontract.org/2004/07/Microsoft.BingAds.BHAC.HotelAdsAPIs.Models">